125 Hanwell Road, Fredericton, NB E3B 0Z3

 WOW PROGRAM DIRECTOR, PHYSIOTHERAPIST, KELLY WICKS PHYSIOTHERAPY P.C.

 Kelly O’Donnell has been practicing physiotherapy in New Brunswick since 2004.
-Kelly began her post-secondary education in her home town of St. John’s, Newfoundland, where she obtained a Bachelor of Science in Psychology at Memorial University.
+Kelly began her post-secondary education in her hometown of St. John’s, Newfoundland, where she obtained a Bachelor of Science in Psychology at Memorial University.
 From there, she moved to Fredericton and completed a Bachelor of Science in Kinesiology at the University of New Brunswick.
 Her love of human anatomy and human movement led her to pursue a career in the field of Physiotherapy.
 As a result, Kelly attended Dalhousie University in Halifax from 2001-2004, completing a degree in Physiotherapy, following which she moved back to Fredericton to begin her professional career.

 In 2015 Kelly played an integral role in assembling a team of highly skilled and like-minded clinicians for the new Foundation Health Centre in Fredericton.

-Over the years, Kelly has participated in a number of post graduate courses and specialty training that have given Kelly diversity in her approach to physiotherapy assessment and treatment.
+Over the years, Kelly has participated in several post graduate courses and specialty training that have given Kelly diversity in her approach to physiotherapy assessment and treatment.
 Although her main treatment area is orthopedics, she also holds special designations as a Certified Functional Capacity Evaluator and a Cognitive Functional Capacity Evaluator, giving her the ability to determine an individual’s current level of physical function and or cognitive function as it relates to their ability to perform specific job tasks.
 As a result, Kelly excels at working with injured workers of New Brunswick and contributing to their rehabilitation.

 Kelly’s work experience has provided her with the opportunity to work with people of varying ages and populations.
-Kelly has done extensive work with veterans and she finds it very rewarding to participate in their rehabilitation process.
+Kelly has done extensive work with veterans, and she finds it very rewarding to participate in their rehabilitation process.
 She has worked hard to assemble a team of health professionals who work together to provide a well-rounded multidisciplinary approach in the health and wellness of our community Veterans.

 Kelly Wicks Physiotherapy PC. is located at Foundation Health Centre PC.
 Her practice provides physiotherapy service, including aquatic therapy, for individuals suffering from acute and chronic injuries and conditions, Work Conditioning Programs for injured workers and Working on Wellness Programs designed specifically for Veterans.